luke-elson/luke-elson.github.io/index.md

 I run the PhD in philosophy here at Reading, so if you are considering an application to study here, please email me.

+This website was made using the philosopher John MacFarlane's [pandoc](https://pandoc.org/).